MusicPlayerDaemon/mpc/doc/index.rst

 .. option:: -f, --format

- Configure the format of song display for status and the queue.
+ Configure the format used to display songs.

  The metadata delimiters are:

  ================== ======================================================
  Name               Description